stuartpb/ach/README.md

 ach is a connect/express middleware generator for setting Access-Control headers for Cross-Origin Resource Sharing.

-## What's CORS?
+## What is Cross-Origin Resource Sharing (CORS)?

-CORS is a set of headers you can set on the header to declare that it's OK for content on other origins (domains) to make certain requests to your site through the browser that would not normally be allowed (like requests with credentials, or JSON POSTs).
+CORS is a set of headers you can set on a response to declare that it's OK for content on other origins (domains) to make certain requests to your site through the browser that would not normally be allowed (like requests with credentials, or JSON POSTs), and to read the response from these cross-origin requests (which would normally be disallowed).
+See the [W3C Specification][Spec], and the [MDN documentation][MDN].

-[W3C Specification][Spec] [MDN documentation][MDN]

 [Spec]: http://www.w3.org/TR/cors/
 [MDN]: https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS